 Nurses also get to see the positive impact that this kind of care has on patient outcomes.

 This is one of the basic skills that is required of nurses.
-When you encounter patients, they will want to talk to you about their families, work and friends.
-These may seem irrelevant but may have a lot to do with the patient’s illness.
+When you encounter patients, they will want to talk to you about their families, work, and friends.
+These may seem irrelevant but have much to do with the patient’s illness.

-By listening, you will learn how to pick out the important from the unimportant and select what may be useful for treatment so that you can get a better outcome for your patient.
+By listening, you will learn how to pick out the important from the unimportant and select what may be useful for treatment to get a better outcome for your patient.

 Unimportant details can inform nurses and doctors as to the condition of a patient.
 A mundane complaint may lead you to a long-sought-after diagnosis.